Edey's 28 points, 15 boards power No. 2 Purdue past No. 4 Marquette for Maui Invitational title

-The early-season matchup of undefeated teams did not disappoint in a tournament stacked with five programs ranked among the top 11 nationally.
+The early-season matchup of undefeated teams did not disappoint in an entertaining event featuring five programs ranked among the top 11 in the country.
+Purdue took home the title after three hard-fought wins in three days against No. 11 Gonzaga, No. 7 Tennessee and then Marquette.

+“I don’t think anyone’s leaving this tournament thinking they don’t have a chance to win it all," Boilermakers coach Matt Painter said.
+"I thought our guys were resilient and I think games like this, whether you win or lose, it obviously makes you a better team.”

 Marquette had two chances to tie it, but 3-point attempts by Tyler Kolek and Kam Jones in the closing seconds failed to drop.